rjmeats/BritishRainfall/MetOfficeArchive/Readme.md

 * **Hierarchy Position** and **Level** : give a summary indication of where the document lives in the overall hierarchy.
 Useful for sorting.
 * **Archive ref no** : Met Office classification scheme: see https://www.metoffice.gov.uk/research/library-and-archive/archive/collections

-Most data for the spreadsheet was extracted in early July 2024, with an update to the Daily Rainfall volumes produced in early August 2024.
+Most data for the spreadsheet was extracted in mid-August 2025, with subsequent updates to the Daily Rainfall volumes produced after this date.